apache/sling-old-svn-mirror/contrib/scripting/esx/README.md

 - json loader  (e.g. ```require("./dict/en.json```)
   - the json as a whole will be exported as a javascript Object

-## Installing Demo Application
+##  Demo Application
 Currently the demo application is bundles with the engine bundle.
-To install the engine with the demo application, follow this steps:
-- switch to directory src/main/resources/libs/esx/demo
-- run: npm install
-- go back to package root directory
-- run mvn clean install sling:install´

 open http://localhost:8080/libs/esx/demo/content/demo.html